mpinb/in_silico_framework/_sources/file_formats.rst.txt

 .. seealso::
    The :ref:`mod_file_format` file documentation for how these files are structured.

 Each range mechanism must have the key ``spatial``, and its value must match one of the supported spatial profiles in ISF.
 All spatial profiles except for ``"uniform"`` require additional parameters that need to be defined for a given range mechanism.
 E.g. the exponential profile expects the parameters ``offset``, ``linScale``, ``_lambda``, ``xOffset``.
 Distances for these spatial profiles are calculated in terms of distance to soma.
 If ``"distance": "relative"`` is passed for a range mechanism, the distance dependency is scaled by the maximum distance of all sections with the same label.
 E.g. for a simple dendrite, this means that all distance metrics are scaled with the length of the longest dendrite.
 This is useful for setting scaling parameters without necessarily having to worry about the exact dimensions of the neurites beforehand.
-Spatial profiles are evaluated on a segment-by-segment basis: the segment center is used as the distance dependency of each spatial profile, and channels are uniform within a single segment.
+Spatial profiles are evaluated on a segment-by-segment basis: the segment center is used as the distance dependency of each spatial profile, and neuron parameters are uniform within a single segment.

 .. seealso::
    :meth:`~single_cell_parser.cell_parser.CellParser.insert_range_mechanisms` for an overview of the available spatial profiles for range mechanisms.